AAP accuses Vijay Goel of trying to hit woman at Delhi event, BJP leader denies charge | Politics

 The AAP on Monday accused BJP leader Vijay Goel, who has been waging a campaign against the stray dog menace in the city, of trying to hit a woman during an event here, a charge vehemently denied by the former Union minister.

 A purported video clip of the incident went viral on social media in which Goel could be seen being argued with by some people including women.
-The clip also shows him objecting to a video being shot by someone and trying to snatch the mobile phone.
+The clip also shows him objecting to a female participant of the event making his video.

 Goel said that a group of people who claimed to be dog lovers were trying to disturb his meeting to discuss the stray dog menace in the city.